UK Finance Glossary

 - VAT — Value Added Tax

-- A consumption tax added to most goods and services.
-Standard rate is 20%.
-Businesses must register for VAT when turnover exceeds £90,000 (2025/26 threshold).
+- A consumption tax added to most goods and services in the UK.
+Standard rate: 20%.
+Reduced rate: 5% (domestic energy, children's car seats, etc.).
+Zero rate: children's clothing, food, books.
+Businesses must register when turnover exceeds £90,000.

 - VCT — Venture Capital Trust